akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 ![ActiveMQ without liferay](img/activemq_without_liferay.png)

-Next click go to Alfresco Share and to the repo folder where you stored your whitepapers.
+Next go to Alfresco Share and to the repo folder where you stored your whitepapers.
 Recall from Jeffs tutorial that you may have to change the type of documents to *whitepaper* and add the *webable* aspect to the content.
 Now you should see the *Publish to Liferay* button.

 ![Publish to Liferay Action](img/publish_action.png)